 It’s a slippery slope… like when you’re strolling your baby down the sidewalk and you start considering the probability of a car flying over the curb right where you are walking.

-Yeah, that’s when you need to take a deep breath and just reel that little voice back in for bit.
+Yeah, that’s when you need to take a deep breath and just reel that little voice back in for a bit.
 I find that really focusing on the moment and being present helps prevent all of those worries from taking hold.

-#5 Schedule a few hours for yourself every two weeks or more if possible.
+#5 Schedule a few hours for yourself every two weeks or more if possible

 I know you hear this kind of advice a lot- I did too.
 And I didn’t take it seriously.
 I figured, how hard could it be to just make time for myself or a girl’s night?
 It’s actually much harder than I imagined.